 - Birthday Coupons – You will receive a voucher to use on all SMT Theatres up to 1,000 yen.

-Specific campaigns for SMT Members will also vary depending on the cinema, so check the pricing page of their website for more information.
+Specific campaigns for SMT Members will also vary depending on the cinema.
+We recommend you check the pricing page of their website for more information.

 テアトルシネマグルーピ (Teatoru Cinema Group) is a smaller cinema chain scattered across the Tokyo, Saitama and Kansai regions of Japan.
 Featuring cinema locations in the main districts of Shibuya, Yurakucho, Ikebukuro, Kobe and Umeda (Osaka) and more.

-Of particular note though, is the introduction of a self-indulgent Kotatsu seating option from one of the group’s cinemas complexes based out in Shin Tokorozawa, known as Let’s CinePark.
-Situated in the Shin Tokorozawa Parco Shopping Mall, and only a 35-minute train ride from Tokyo, it offers both the warmth of a thick winter futon plus the coziness of a home sofa.
+Of particular note though, is the introduction of a self-indulgent Kotatsu seating option.
+This is offered from one of the group’s cinemas complexes based out in Shin Tokorozawa, known as Let’s CinePark.
+Situated in the Shin Tokorozawa Parco Shopping Mall, and only a 35-minute train ride from Toky.
+It offers both the warmth of a thick winter futon plus the coziness of a home sofa.
 So head on down to escape the winter chill via way of this cozy couch configuration.

 General Admission for the kotatsu option starts at 4,000 yen, with other discounts available to make the price a little less painful.
-You can also take advantage of their TCG Point Card, giving members ticket discount pricing of 1,300 yen per ticket, plus a range of other benefits.
+You can also take advantage of their TCG Point Car.
+This card allows members to purchase tickets at 1,300 yen per ticket, plus a range of other benefits.

-Japan is home to a multitude of other smaller franchise and independent cinemas, all of which play across a variety of themes and feature films from a range of countries too.
-So if you have any experience with smaller cinemas, we would love to hear from you in the comments section.
+Japan is home to a multitude of other smaller franchise and independent cinemas.
+All of which play across a variety of themes and feature films from a range of countries too.
+If you have any experience with smaller cinemas, we would love to hear from you in the comments section.

-Here at FAQ, we recommend you take advantage of the cinema discount days and the point card systems from the big chains, as the experience varies little between the bigger franchises for a normal screening.
-There are savings a plenty, so we are confident you will be able to fit a cheap viewing into your schedule among one of the larger franchises too.
+Here at FAQ, we recommend you take advantage of the cinema discount days and the point card systems from the big chain.
+In terms of the experience, there is little variance between the bigger franchises for a normal screening.
+Rather, there are savings aplenty to be had.
+As a result, we are confident you will be able to fit a cheap viewing into your schedule among one of the larger franchises too.